oclockvn/oclockvn.github.io/_posts/2020-05-18-config-azure-blob-storage-for-nlog-in-dotnet-core.md

 Notes:
 - You can config the `internalLogFile` to catch the fallback log when your setting is incorrect
-- By combining with `throwConfigExceptions` nlog will tell you if your setting has problem.
+- By combining with `throwConfigExceptions` nlog will tell you if your setting has a problem.

 So if your connection string is: